needle-tools/needle-engine-support/documentation/for-unity-developers.md

 General information about [scripting in Needle Engine can be found here](https://docs.needle.tools/scripting).

-Please also refer to the [Typescript reference ⇡](https://www.typescriptlang.org/docs/) for syntax and general language questions!
+Please also refer to the [Typescript reference](https://www.typescriptlang.org/docs/) for syntax and general language questions!

 ### Components